If you likedMahou Shoujo Madoka★Magica

+Both have a unique, cute artstyle that covers a dark, deep lore.
 Both have beautiful animation that make them stand out from the rest.

 I wouldn't call "Madoka Magica" a shoujo for the same reason I wouldn't call "Made in Abyss" a shounen.
 Both turn their respective genre on its head, and there's something of a "shock factor" that comes with it.

 Do you enjoy anime with an adorable art style that are actually pretty messed up?
 Trust me, either one of these series will not let you down!
 Both series feature a young adolescent girl as the protagonist and have similar art styles.
 The total number of episodes (currently on 5/22/18) for both is low, so they are both a short and sweet watch.
 The pacing of both series is fast and will keep you guessing.